cbeck88/Wesnoth_MCLP_AI/README.md

 *These ais will not recruit or grab villages.*
 You should load them from a savegame file which is already set up for an attack.
-This is most easily done using the tools in testsaves/.
+This is most easily done using the tools in testsaves/. mclp_ai is the only one which is planned to do this eventually.

 Other